Molagg92/coffe-shop-app/README.md

 _this Project offeres users full CRUD, It is a simple, small prject ment to showcase my understanding of the fundimentals of React._

 ## Known Bugs
-_Thankfully There are no buggs in this application.
-Please let me know if any are discovered at `e92zambrano@outlook.com`_
+_There is unfortunatly 1 bug I was not able to fix. after a sale is made from a batch of coffee, updating the batch of coffe for any reason at all, will reset the weight on the bach of coffee, back to 130.
+Please let me know if any more are discovered at `e92zambrano@outlook.com`_

 ## Available Scripts